uviclibraries/genai-notebooklm/1-nblm-notebook.md

    - Would you trust this to explain your project to a busy colleague?

 > **Variation:**
-> Ask NotebookLM: “Regenerate this Audio Overview for a **non-expert audience** (e.g., high-school student or new team member).”
+> Ask Google Notebook: “Regenerate this Audio Overview for a **non-expert audience** (e.g., high-school student or new team member).”
 Compare what changes.

 {: .step}